bepaw/bepawai/README.md

 # Bepaw AI

 Bepaw AI is an open-source React Native application designed as a cost-effective alternative to the OpenAI chat app.
-While it currently doesn't support features like web search and image generation, these are planned for future implementation.
 The app aims to provide the fastest and most satisfying user experience, with a focus on simplicity and ease of use.

-Bepaw AI will provide a video section where users can learn about how to efficiently query Language Models (LLMs) and how to use LLMs effectively as a software engineer.
-These resources aim to help users get the most out of the app and understand the underlying technology.
-The learning resources provided when running the app are not covered under the open-source license.

 The application uses the Whisper API to transcribe voice to text.
 The application allows users to record their voice, transcribes the voice to text using the Whisper API, and displays the transcriptions in a chat-like interface.
 The transcriptions are persisted using AsyncStorage, so they remain available even after the app is closed and reopened.